Strategic Dynamic Pricing with Network Effects: Price Discrimination

+where we used the balancedness in the last equality and Cauchy-Schwarz in the inequality.
+The inequality becomes an equality if and only if for any $k$, we have $d_k^{\text{(out)}} = \frac{1}{m}\sum_{i,j=1}^m C_{ij}$, showing that a regular network has the highest revenue.
+Here, because of the balancedness, each block is equally influential and influenced by others.
+Now suppose the network is not regular and consider the block with the highest out-degree (which is equal to its in-degree).
+The customers in this block have a high in-degree and therefore prefer to postpone their purchase to future rounds (because they will obtain a large utility gain from other purchases).
+Thus, the monopolist cannot fully utilize the network effect of this block on other blocks to increase the revenue. \end{itemize}

-\subsection{Price Discrimination}
+\section{Price Discrimination}

-We consider a general network externality and study price discrimination.
-With price discrimination, at each round the price offered to different groups of buyers can be different. \begin{theorem} Suppose Assumptions \ref{assump:valuationUniform} and \ref{assump:generalnetwork} hold.
-We further suppose $E^{-1}-A$ is positive semidefinite.
-For a general network externality $E$, the optimal price sequence is
+In this section, we study price discrimination and characterize the optimal price sequence.
+With price discrimination, at each round the price offered to different blocks can be different.
+Throughout this section we assume that the valuations are uniform, but, the results can be generalized to any valuation distribution under proper regularity assumptions. \begin{proposition} Suppose the valuations are uniform and $I-EA$ is positive semidefinite.
+The optimal price sequence in the limit (as $n \to \infty$) is given by

 where $\mathbf{p}_T$ is the solution of